AJGreaves/familyhub/README.md

 - [Imgbb](https://imgbb.com) to store all external images for this project.
 - [Jasmine](https://jasmine.github.io/) to run automated tests on JavaScript and jQuery code.
 - [Jasmine-jQuery](https://github.com/velesin/jasmine-jquery) to make it possible to test jQuery code using Jasmine.
-- [PyMongo](https://api.mongodb.com/python/current/) to make communication between python and mongoDB possible.
+- [PyMongo](https://api.mongodb.com/python/current/) to make communication between Python and MongoDB possible.
 - [Flask](https://flask.palletsprojects.com/en/1.0.x/) to construct and render pages.
 - [Jinja](http://jinja.pocoo.org/docs/2.10/) to simplify displaying data from the backend of this project smoothly and effectively in html.
 - [PIP](https://pip.pypa.io/en/stable/installing/) for installation of tools needed in this project.